dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 Here are the technologies we will be using in this tutorial:

 - [Supabase](https://supabase.io/) - Supabase is an open-source Firebase alternative.
 It allows you to create vector databases and store and retrieve vectors.
-- [Langchain](https://js.langchain.com/) - Langchain an open-source framework for developing applications powered by large language models (LLMs).
+- [Langchain](https://js.langchain.com/) - Langchain is an open-source framework for developing applications powered by large language models (LLMs).
 - [OpenAI API](https://openai.com/) - The OpenAI API gives you access to powerful AI models, such as the GPT-3 model, which we will be using in this tutorial.
 - [Next.js](https://nextjs.org/) - Next.js is a React framework for building server-side rendered and statically generated applications.
 - [Codespaces](https://github.com/codespaces) - Codespaces is a cloud-based development environment that allows you to develop entirely in the cloud.